AlexanderKuhnRegnier/projectB/README.txt

 Might need to update scipy in a manner similar to the above, I found that on the college computers, it might be required to remove scipy beforehand using 'conda remove scipy' before being able to update it via 'conda install scipy' or 'conda update scipy'

+When running longer simulations using the iPython console an error with the message "I/O operation on closed file" was encountered on some occasions.
+Running the same program in simple python console resolved the problem.